react-custom-projects/react-router-v6/README.md

     b- Search for `prettier` => add `.prettierrc` in **_Prettier: Config Path_** section && check **_Prettier: Require Config_**

   3- Please refer to other tutorials if you are using a different IDE.

-## Site meta tags:

-- This app includes facebook, twitter and regular meta tags

-#### To update them:

-- Open constants.js file and update metaInfo object
-- Open src/assets/images and replace (favicon.png, metaImage.jpg) with your images but using the same name

-## Extra:

-- Private route guard => protect the given route based on a token.
-- Restricted route guard => protect the given route based on a token, and a list of permissions (can be an array or a string).
-- Restricted section => protect the given section based on a list of permissions (can be an array or a string).
-- Generic error boundary fallback component (you can customize it)
-- Cookies, local storage and sessions storage mangers to store data in the browser. (**Note:** the data encrypted using crypto-js package before storing it.)
-- Basic mixins `(scss/generic/_mixins.scss)`
-- Normalize styles `(scss/generic/_normalize.scss)`
-- App typography styles `(scss/generic/_typography.scss)`
-- 4 break points `(scss/generic/_variables.scss)`

 ## Available Scripts